ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 You can choose to stick the 144 LEDs of the clock in 12 rows of 12 LEDs or only behind the letter that should light up.<br>
 The advantage of the latter is that fewer LEDs are needed and that you have to drill fewer holes in the spacer plate.<br>
 But there are many more soldering points, each of which can cause malfunctions.<br>
-My experience is that imperfect soldering on the strip may loosens over time causing malfuncions.
+My experience is that imperfect soldering on the strip may loosens over time causing malfunctions.

 The software has a digital time display option you cannot use if you do not install all 144 LEDs.<br>
 You can choose to cut out the words like IT WAS FIVE and so on in a 1 cm thick MDF board with a jigsaw.<br>